Q: What is Amazon AppFlow?

 Q: Which SaaS integrations are supported as sources and destinations?

-AppFlow supports sources such as Amazon S3, Salesforce, Marketo, Zendesk, and Slack, as well as many others.
+AppFlow supports sources such as Amazon S3, Salesforce, SAP, Marketo, Zendesk, and Slack, as well as many others.
 It supports Amazon S3, Amazon RedShift, Salesforce, and Snowflake as destinations for flows.
 To learn more, visit the AppFlow integrations page.

 Q: I’d like AppFlow to support another SaaS integration.
 How can I make that request?